REDxEYE/decima-dmf/SPEC.md

     }
 }
 ```
-In this example, the mesh has a single primitive with indices stored in a buffer view at index 0 in the [DMFSceneFile](#dmfscenefile) object's `buffer_views` array, and attribute data stored in buffer views at indices 1, 2, and 3 in the `buffer_views` array.
+In this example, the mesh has a single primitive with indices stored in a buffer view at index 0 in the [DMFSceneFile](#dmfscenefile) object's `bufferViews` array, and attribute data stored in buffer views at indices 1, 2, and 3 in the `bufferViews` array.
 The `boneRemapTable` maps local bone IDs to the index of the bone in the [DMFSkeleton](#dmfskeleton) object's bones array.

 ### DMFModel